-With all these tactics implemented though, some diseases or conditions related to the gut still persist and can prove to be a real challenge to deal with.
+With all these tactics implemented though, some problems related to the gut often still persist and can prove to be a real challenge to deal with.
 This article will dig deeper into the subject and will recommend a general strategy to cope with many gut and gut flora issues.
-Note that each condition usually also requires a special approach, but the general ideas discussed here usually apply to all of them.
+Note that each problem usually also requires a special approach, but the general ideas discussed here usually apply broadly.

 Here is a summary of the subjects discussed here: